NandhithaShree/tp/docs/DeveloperGuide.md

 - **Loading Expense Data:**

-  - The method reads from the `owedAmounts.txt` file, which contains expense data.
+  - The method reads from the `owedAmounts.txt` file, which contains member data.
-  - It loads this data into a map owedAmounts, where:
-    - The key is the member's name.
-    - The value is the accumulated amount they owe.
   - The method ensures that the amounts are accumulated for each member instead of being overwritten.

 - **Display Group Members and Expenses:**